ricardocruz29/TQS/Lab6/P2EUROMILLIONS/readme.md

 Vulnerability | --- | --- |
 Code smell (major) | Using System.err or System.out | Use logger |
 Security Hotspots | Using pseudorandom number generators (PRNGs) is security-sensitive | Use a cryptographically strong random number generator (RNG) like "java.security.SecureRandom" in place of this PRNG.
 Use the generated random values only once.
 You should not expose the generated random value.
 If you have to store it, make sure that the database or file is secure. |

+# 2

+For this exercise we will use project Euromillions again.

+## a) Take note of the technical debt found.
+Explain what this value means.
+When running euromillions project it was found a debt of 2h33min.
+This value is an estimative of how much time we have to spend to fix all Maintainability Issues and code smells.

+## b) Analyze the reported problems and be sure to correct the severe code smells reported (critical and major).
+We seen in exercise 1 the major code smells we had in the code

+The first one to resolve is in the class Dip.
+We were doing an increase in i inside the loop and not using the java correctly.
+To fix this, just put in the line for(...; i++) instead of inside the loop

+The other is inside DemoMain where we are using System.println() instead of a logger.

+## c) Code coverage reports require an additional plugin.
+Be sure to use a project with unit tests and configured code coverage (e.g.: add the jacoco plugin to maven).
+You may have already did it in Lab 2.

+This step was already done in lab 2.

+## d) Run the static analysis and observe/explore the coverage values on the SonarQube dashboard.How many lines are “uncovered”?
+And how many conditions?

+There are 40 Uncovered Lines and 13 Uncovered Conditions.
+We already discussed this values in Lab 2, but this lines and conditions are missing mainly because they are code that IDE done therefore not needing any tests to run in them.
+That would be overkill but for better information check Lab2.